Pasquale Scotti: Fugitive and final arrest

 Since 1985, he has been on the "most wanted list" of the Italian ministry of the Interior for murder and concealment of corpse and other crimes.
-On 17 January 1990 an international arrest warrant was issued against him, to be arrested for extradition.
+On 17 January 1990 an international arrest warrant was issued against him, calling for his arrest through extradition.

 In January 2005 he received a life sentence for a series of 26 murders in 1982-83 during the Camorra war between the NCO and the Nuova Famiglia.
 In October 2011, while Scotti had been on the run for nearly 27 years, the Italian police issued a new photofit on the basis of a mug-shot from the 1980s.

 There has been speculation that Scotti is no longer alive.
 He either might have been killed by rival factions in the Camorra, or because he had turned state witness, or because he knew too much about involvement of politicians and secret services in the release of the kidnapped Cirillo.
 According to a 'Ndrangheta boss turned state witness, Franco Pino, Scotti died in 1984.
 He was finally arrested by the Interpol office in Brazil and the Brazilian Federal Police in Recife (Brazil) on 26 May 2015, after about 30 years on the run and then extradited to Italy on 10 March 2016.
 In July the same year Pasquale Scotti became a pentito and started cooperating with Italian authorities.